DENNIS-CODES/CelebrityNews-App/README.md

 # CelebrityNews-App
-Created using Xamarian forms a framework of .NET
+Created using Xamarian forms the popular mobile development framework that extends the .NET developer platform with tools and libraries for building mobile apps.

 # 1.
 The application contains a home screen with the title CelebJITSU Home, as